-My client Linda was having a great sales conversation with a potential client for her Big Leap Programme and it was clear just how much this lady would benefit from working with her.
-But when she asked “would you like to book your first session?” the client said.
-“Oh, I would love to…. but I just can’t afford it at the moment”.
-And Linda’s heart sank – not because she needed the sale, but because she could see just how much this new business owner would benefit from increased confidence in her pricing and her value.
+My client (let’s call her Jane) was having a great sales conversation with a potential client for her Big Leap Programme and it was clear to both of them just how much this lady would benefit from working with her.
+But when she asked “would you like to book your first session?” the client said: “Oh, I would love to…. but I just can’t afford it at the moment”.
+And Jane’s heart sank – not because she needed the sale (though that’s always nice too), but because she could see just how much this new business owner would benefit from the increased confidence and stronger mindset this programme would give her.

-So Linda asked me “what should I do when that happens?”
+So Jane asked me “what should I do when that happens?”

 And you know, when someone asks me that, if I’m honest, it’s not really a very easy question for me to answer.

-You see, while I can give you some advice about what to do when a client says “I can’t afford it”, it is also a bit like closing the stable door after the horse has bolted (to use a uniquely British proverb) and then chasing the horse around the field for half an hour – yes, you might get him back in the stable eventually, but it would have been so much easier if he had never got out in the first place.
+You see, while I can give you some advice about what to do when a client says “I can’t afford it”, it is also a bit like closing the stable door after the horse has bolted (to use a uniquely British proverb) and then chasing the horse around the field for half an hour – you’ve probably got a 50% chance of eventually getting her back in the stable – but wouldn’t it be so much easier if she had never got out in the first place??

-So that’s why my first piece of advice in dealing with “I can’t afford it” is to encourage you to commit to mastering your sales conversations so that you simply don’t hear it as often.
+So that’s why my first piece of advice in dealing with “I can’t afford it” is to encourage you to commit first and foremost to mastering your sales conversations so that you simply don’t hear it as often.

 How to Prevent “I Can’t Afford it”

 A large part of the dynamic in a sales conversation is to do with the energy between you and the client.
-And so it doesn’t matter how good the rest of the conversation is, if you are not 100% convinced of the value of your service and the transformation that you provide in relation to what you charge, the client will always pick up on the energy of that.
+And so it doesn’t matter how good the rest of the conversation is, if you are not 100% convinced of the value of what you are offering, and the value of the transformation in relation to what you charge, the client will always pick up on it.
 After all, if you don’t believe it why should they?

 2. Communicate your Value

-Once you’ve got in touch with your value – on a really deep, internal level – the next step is to learn to communicate really clearly the benefits someone will get from working with you, and the impact that will have on their life, business, relationships or happiness.
-The decision to work with you might be the best one they ever make, but if you can’t help demonstrate that for them they might never get to find out.
+Once you’ve got in touch with the value – on a really deep, internal level – the next step is to learn to communicate that value really clearly to your potential client.
+You need to be able to clearly articulate the benefits of working with you, and the impact that will have on their life, business, relationships or happiness.
+The decision to work with you might be the best decision they ever make – but if you can’t help show them what’s possible they might never get to find out.

 3. Follow a Structure

-It is having a structure to your conversations that allows you to really get to know the client, and to know the exact moment to present the value of your work, and in such a way that the client really hears you and “gets” the difference you can help make.
-When you learn to do this really well you will be much more likely to hear a “Yes please!, when can I start?” than an “I can’t afford it”.
+Having a structure to your conversations allows you to really get to know the client, and to know the exact moment to present the value of your work, and in such a way that the client really hears you and “gets” the difference you can make.
+When you learn to do this really well you will be much more likely to hear a “Yes please!, when can I start?” rather than an “I can’t afford it”.
 And this why the “7 Steps to Yes!” system is at the core of all my programmes.
-If you want to start practising this yourself you can sign up for free at the top right of this page.
+If you want to start practising this yourself you can sign up for FREE here: Get the “7 Steps to Yes!” training.

 How to handle “I Can’t Afford It”